 With respect to underlying investments other than SVGI, the Trustee selects the percentage level to be maintained in specific underlying funds within the prescribed percentage allocation.
 The Trustee regularly reviews the Fund's allocations to determine whether rebalancing is appropriate and will typically rebalance the Fund's portfolio monthly.
 The Trustee will always rebalance the allocation to SVGI monthly on the last Business Day of the month.
-At any time the percentage of Fund assets invested in SVGI varies +/- 5% of target allocation (i.e., if the actual investment is approximately 15.3% or more, or 13.9% or less, of the total Fund assets), as measured following the close of trading on any Business Day net of any pending cash flows, the Trustee will rebalance the SVGI investment to its target allocation on the following Business Day.
+At any time the percentage of Fund assets invested in SVGI varies +/- 5% of target allocation (e.g., if the target allocation is 5% and the actual investment is 5.25% or more, or 4.75% or less, of the total Fund assets), as measured following the close of trading on any Business Day net of any pending cash flows, the Trustee will rebalance the SVGI investment to its target allocation, as reflected in Appendix A, on the following Business Day.